Applicants Please Note: The new 2025 application will be live by June 1.

 Other Considerations

-• We do not fund:
+- We typically do not fund:

-• endowments or annual campaigns
+- endowments or annual campaigns

-• national or regional organizations based outside of Maine, except in cases where a project is being conducted entirely within the state;
+- national or regional organizations based outside of Maine, except in cases where a project is being conducted entirely within the state